St. Cloud and the Greater Central Florida

 - Step 2: Go to your breaker panel and flip the AC breaker to the off position.

 - Step 3: Wait 3 full minutes.
-Do not skip this.
+Do not skip this crucial step.
 The system needs time to depressurize safely.

 - Step 4: Flip the breaker back on.
 Then return to the thermostat and set it to cool.